Magn3to/Principals/README.md

 - [ ] It is the agencies decision for how long you have a lawful purpose to use the information that is collected

+## Privacy Policies

+# 1.We collect personal information from you, including information about your:

+- Name

+- Contact information

+- Billing or purchase information

+# 2.We collect your personal information in order to:

+- disclose information if no longer needed

+- Prevent unauthorized use of information if a third party is disclosed

+# 3.Besides our staff, we share this information with:

+- a third party in order to Information that may be of interest.

+- We keep your information safe by Transport layer Security (TLS) and Administrators will allow access for secure purpose .

+- We keep your information for two years at which point we securely destroy it by rendering it anonymous.

+# 4. You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
+If you’d like to ask for a copy of your information, or to have it corrected, please contact us at jhawan1@gmail.com, or 0212210021, or 34 Bukem Place, Favona.